 Chunks contain the following information:

-// Chunk coordinate representing its position among all chunks
+// Chunk coordinate

 As mentioned above, the marching cube algorithm utilizes voxels to determine the density of a particular volume.
 This is interpreted as whether or not that point is part of the surface of our terrain.
 If we take the base case, a single voxel, we can look at its corner points to determine the triangle configuration of the cube that the voxel encompasses.

 There exist 2^8 triangle configurations.
 Some can be seen below:

 The orange points at the corners indicate that they are part of the ground, while the empty corners are air.
 If we extend this idea to a larger grid, these triangles will connect with one another to form the basis of the terrain depending on the configuration of these values.